Lodge: A Coarse to Fine Diffusion Network for Long Dance Generation Guided by the Characteristic Dance Primitives: Method

 \subsection{Global Diffusion}

-Previous work overlooks the global dependencies between music and dance, focusing only on learning the music-dance relationship within a small window.
-This mainly because long music and dance sequences introduce significant computational overhead.
+Previous works overlook the global dependencies between music and dance, focusing only on the music-dance relationship within a small window.
 To address this issue, we only task global diffusion to generate sparse dance primitives.
 Subsequently, multiple local diffusions work in parallel to generate complete long dances.

 Given a global music features ${\bm{m}}_g$ extracted by the Librosa\cite{librosa}.
-We first feed ${\bm{m}}_g$ into a two-layer Transformer downsample network, which comprises a Linear layer and a Transformer Encoder Layer.
+We feed ${\bm{m}}_g$ into a Transformer downsample network, which comprises a Linear layer and a Transformer Encoder Layer.
 Next, the compressed global music feature is sent to global diffusion.
 We adopte the EDGE framework as the foundation for global diffusion, making a single modification by adjusting the training objective to output sparse dance primitives.
 These primitives are key motions with only 8 frames, categorized as ${\bm{d}}_h$ and ${\bm{d}}_s$.

 There are key motions and transition motions in dance, where key motions are those with velocity curves near local minima, displaying greater expressiveness and richer semantic information, while transition motions are relatively monotonic.
 To ensure that global diffusion concentrates solely on generating expressive key motions.
 We separated the expressive key movements and monotonous transitional movements in the dataset and trained global diffusion with only the expressive key motions.
 Since the global diffusion learns key motions on a global scale, it already implicitly captures some choreographic patterns.
 To further enhance the overall dance coherence, we do choreography augment operation on ${\bm{d}}_s$, guiding the local diffusion to produce dance that more closely adheres to choreography rules.